Ruben2776/PicView/.github/README.md

 <img src="https://picview.org/assets/images/PicView-logo-dark.png" height="100" />
 </h1>

 PicView is a fast Picture Viewer with compact UI, that can be hidden.
-Features image effects, galleries, image info and more.
+Features image effects, galleries, light & dark theme, image info and more.
 The app can automatically adjusts itself to your screen.

 <p align=center>